 The MP Sir William Dolben supported parliamentary reform and the abolition of slavery.
 Dolben had put forward a Bill in 1788 to regulate conditions on board slave ships.

 The Knight vs Wedderburn (1788) legal case in Edinburgh ruled that slavery was not compatible with Scots Law.

-An estimated 300,000 people in Britain boycotted (did not buy) slave-grown sugar in the early 1790s.
+An estimated 300,000 people in Britain boycotted (did not buy) sugar grown using labour from enslaved people in the early 1790s.

 Pro-abolition campaigners also wrote letters and presented petitions to Parliament.